 As independent contractors, collecting and filing tax information all falls to us.
 If you drive for multiple gig companies, it can be stressful collecting everything you need at tax time!
-RSG contributor Tyler Philbrook walks you through what you need to know about filing taxes as a delivery driver below.
+In this guide, I’ll walk you through what you need to know about filing taxes as a delivery driver.

-Below, I’ll cover how to handle taxes as a delivery driver.
-We’ll go over:
+Below, I’ll cover how to handle taxes as a delivery driver for the following top food delivery apps and product delivery services:

 Before we start looking at the different companies and how to get your tax documents from each of them, there are a few things to consider.

 First, make sure you are keeping track of your mileage.
-For 2020 the mileage reimbursement amount is $0.57.
-This means for every mile you drive, you pay $0.57 less in taxes.
-That may not seem like much, but in a typical day can save you $28 – $57 or more depending on how much you drive.
+For 2022 the mileage reimbursement amount is $0.58.
+This means for every mile you drive, you pay $0.58 less in taxes.
+That may not seem like much, but in a typical day, you can save $28 – $57 or more depending on how much you drive.

 That’s why it is so crucial that you keep track of your miles, not just the ones your courier says you drive, but what you actually drive.
 My favorite way to do this is to use Gridwise.
 You start tracking when you start driving and turn it off at the end.
 It even automatically gets your earnings from whoever you drive with.